pgodwin/PdfShrinker/README.md

 ## Download
-Binary releases available on https://github.com/pgodwin/PdfShrinker/releases For source, this is Github - you're looking the source!
+Binary releases available on https://github.com/pgodwin/PdfShrinker/releases

+For source-code, this is Github - you're looking at the source!

 ## Future Enhacements
 I'm not looking at adding any features to the application anytime soon.
 However some useful ideas are: